Tip: Scroll through the article to find the Method section.

 1. To search mulitple databases at once and increase your results, click on Choose Databases and Select All.

-4. Starbucks wasn't around in 1837, so limit by Publication Date to last ten years = 1221.
+4. Starbucks wasn't around in 1837, also limit by Publication Date to last ten years.
+This yields 1221 research articles about Starbucks that have been published within the last ten years.

 It is nicely straightforward to use Google Scholar just by itself if you want to do a basic search across several search engine/databases that do not otherwise interact with each other.
 To make sure that you are accessing all of the resources that we pay for, however, you need to make sure that you have added Salisbury University as our library before you begin searching.
 Doing this is extremely easy - just follow the steps below!